-This section is about your benefits for medical care.
+This section is about your benefits for medical care and services.
 These benefits are described in the "Benefits and Your Cost Share" section.
-In some cases, different rules apply to a request for a Part B prescription drug.
-In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.
+To keep things simple, we generally refer to "medical care coverage" or "medical

-This section tells what you can do if you are in any of the following situations:
+This section tells you what you can do if you are in any of the following situations:

-- You are not getting certain medical care you want, and you believe that this is covered by our plan.
+- You are not getting certain medical care you want, and you believe that this care is covered by our plan.
 Ask for a coverage decision - We will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by our plan.
 Ask for a coverage decision - You have received medical care that you believe should be covered by our plan, but we have said we will not pay for this care.
 Make an appeal - You have received and paid for medical care that you believe should be covered by our plan, and you want to ask us to reimburse you for this care.
 Send us the bill - You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
 Make an appeal